+44 (0)20 7919 7800

 Besson, J. (2004).
 Periodization or process?
 An anthropological view of history.
 Roundtable on C. Hall’s Civilising subjects.
 Journal of Victorian Culture 9: 244-250.

-Besson, J. In press.
+Besson, J. (2011).
 Missionaries, planters, and slaves in the age of abolition.
-In The Caribbean: an illustrated history (eds).
-S. Palmié and F. Scarano, University of Chicago Press.
+In The Caribbean: A history of the region and its peoples (eds).
+S. Palmié and F. A. Scarano, 317-329.
+Chicago and London: University of Chicago Press.

-Besson, J. In press.
+Besson, J. (2011).
 M. G. Smith’s plural society theory and the challenge of Caribbean creolization.
-In M. G. Smith and the emergence of social anthropology and social theory in the Caribbean and beyond (ed.)
-B. Meeks, Kingston: University of the West Indies Press.
+In M. G. Smith: Social theory and anthropology in the Caribbean and beyond (ed.)
+B. Meeks, 22-42.
+Kingston and Miami: Ian Randle Publishers.

 Besson, J. (2009).
 Myal, Revival and Rastafari in the making of western Jamaica: dialogues with Chevannes.
 In The African-Caribbean world view and the making of Caribbean society (ed.)
 H. Levy, 26-45.
 Kingston: University of the West Indies Press.